Textualize/textual/README.md

 ## About

-Textual adds interactivity to [Rich](https://github.com/Textualize/rich) with a Python API you can use to build sophisticated applications.
-Inspired by modern web development, Textual makes app building both quick and easy.
+Textual adds interactivity to [Rich](https://github.com/Textualize/rich) with a Python API inspired by modern development development.

 On modern terminal software (installed by default on most system) Textual apps can use **16.7 million** colors with mouse support and smooth flicker-free animation.
-A powerful layout engine and re-usable components makes it possible to build apps that rival the desktop and web.
+A powerful layout engine and re-usable components makes it possible to build apps that rival the desktop and web experience.

 ## Compatibility